Lenibi/Mafuteru-Flying-Game/README.md

 A game about my favourite japanese singer Mafumafu and his mascot Mafuteru.
 Mafumafu is taken away in a cage, and Mafuteru flies to save him!

-Includes UI, start animation, flying physics, rope physics, Unity's Particle system, animation, sound and more.
+Made in Unity, includes UI, start animation, flying physics, rope physics, Unity's Particle system, animation, sound and more.

 **I am aware that the game is too difficult for the average user because the flying is too sensitive and fast.
 This is an easy fix I just change the force value, but did not want to go through the exporting process again.**